 Steps create one or more IAM users (console)

-- From Menu choose Users and then choose Add user.
+2. From the Menu choose Users and then choose to Add user.

 - Add user to group.